Faculty & Staff Research Symposium

 Who will the audience be?

-Everyone at the university is invited to attend the presentations, whether they are presenting at other sessions or not.
-One of the advantages of the symposium format is that every session has a built-in audience: even if only the speakers are there, you will still be gathered with 3-10 colleagues from across the university to discuss your work and theirs.
+Everyone at the university is invited to attend the symposium, whether they are presenting at other sessions or not.
+One advantage of the symposium format is that every session has a built-in audience: even if only the speakers are present, you will still be joined by 3-10 colleagues from across the university to discuss your work and theirs.

 -